 Wow.
 Sometimes we can feel pounded by the events in our lives, but the good news is that we don’t have to stay there.

 Have you ever been around someone who was down on themselves a lot?
 Made you not want to be around them, didn’t it?
 Have you ever beat up on yourself by thinking or saying negative things about yourself?
 Keep reading.
 Hopefully, this post will help you make that a thing of the past.
-Despite the traumas or losses you endure, or times when you’re feeling down and hopeless, remember you always have your God-given potential—whether or not you’re using it.
+Despite the traumas or losses you might endure, or times when you’re feeling down and hopeless, remember you always have your God-given potential—whether or not you’re using it.

 In this blog, we’re going to talk about how to think positive about your potential.
 We’ll look at